handy-common-utils/ls-having/README.md

 ls-having -f package.json -c ../australia -i
 ```

+Flag file names or globs do not support parent or child directories.

 ‣ Find all subdirectories (but exclude the current directory `./`)
 having `package.json`,
 and also having `serverless.yml` file contain text `datadog`: